 "Based on the opinion received earlier from the Attorney General of India, it has been the view of the government that integrity related issues are not subject to arbitrations.
 However, AWIL has since pressed for arbitration and appointed an arbiter from its side."

 "In view of this, the MOD (ministry of defence) sought afresh the opinion of the Attorney General.
 With a view to safeguard the interest of the government, MOD has nominated Justice B.P.
 Jeevan Reddy as its arbitrator."

-The deal with AgustaWestland - the British subsidiary of Italian defence major Finmeccanica - was scrapped more than a year after reports claimed that two top officials of the company allegedly paid bribes to bag the contract for the chopper maker.
+Scrapping of the deal with AgustaWestland - the British subsidiary of Italian firm Finmeccanica - comes more than a year after reports that two top officials of the company allegedly paid bribes to bag the contract for the chopper maker.

-AgustaWestland has already delivered three of the choppers and India has made partial payments.
+AgustaWestland has already delivered three of the choppers.

-The defence ministry in February issued a show cause cancellation notice to AgustaWestland and froze all further payments to the company after Orsi was arrested in Italy that month for allegedly paying bribes of Rs.360 crore to secure the deal.
+India froze payments for the VVIP choppers after Finmeccanica's then chief executive was arrested in Italy in February for allegedly paying bribes of Rs.360 crore to secure the deal.

 On Oct 21, the defence ministry issued a show cause notice to the Anglo-Italian firm for cancellation of the deal and was given time till Nov 26 to reply.

 AgustaWestland then sought a meeting with the ministry and was been given 15 days' more to reply to the notice.